dharshana/Titanium-Sample-Camara-script/README.md

 Titanium Camara script
 =============================

-Sample Titanium Script to pop up your camera and take a photograph Script work for both Android and iOS devices
+Sample Titanium Script to pop up your camera and take a photograph<br/>
+Script work for both Android and iOS devices

 Application Type : mobile<br/>